chrish47-afk/census_dhs_project/README.md

 - Inconsistencies emerged where certain variables were missing for specific years, resulting in potential gaps in the final dataset.
 - The API proved unreliable at times, occasionally failing when too many variables were requested in a single pull.
 - The data retrieval process was time-intensive, taking approximately 5-6 hours to complete, highlighting a need for script optimization to improve efficiency or scaling down the variable list.

+- Extracted data into a large CSV file as the output of data preparation, opting for simplicity over using Parquet files.

 # Data Processing and Analysis